19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Prismatic Orb.md

 You shoot an orb of pure elemental energy at a target creature you can see within range.

 Choose one of the following damage types:

 - [Cold](../../../../Damage%20Types/Cold.md)
 - [Fire](../../../Spell%20Domains/Fire.md)
 - [Lightning](../../../../Damage%20Types/Lightning.md)

-The target takes 5d12 damage of the chosen type.
+The target takes 3d12 damage of the chosen type and becomes [Vulnerable](../../../../Conditions/Vulnerable.md) to that type.

 ---
 *Upcast: None*